cau-citcwalker/egen5/README.md

 # Egen5
-Egen5 minecraft server custom plugin
+Egen5 minecraft server custom plugin\n
-This plugin is made because we need to connect with discord.
-So, I used JDA and Paper API to make this plugin
+This plugin is made because we need to connect with discord.\n So, I used JDA and Paper API to make this plugin